Living With Childlike Faith

 Children need snacks for energy, growth, and development.
 In the same way, Christians need consistent spiritual nourishment to stay grounded and emotionally steady.

+Jesus said in John 6:35, “I am the bread of life,” and in John 4:14 He promised living water that satisfies the soul.
 Just as a child’s body depends on food, your spirit depends on Christ.

 From a mental‑health perspective, small, frequent moments of grounding—breathing, praying, pausing—help regulate the nervous system and reduce anxiety.
 Spiritually, these moments keep your heart connected to God throughout the day.